cybercussion/SCOBot/README.md

 I've added Wiki documentation now, so you can read more about the API support in detail.
 Here: https://github.com/cybercussion/SCORM_API/wiki - Please refer to this for much more detailed information.

+You may be looking for the LMS Runtime API_1484_11.
+This project does not currently expose that, but does have a LMS Mimic or Local API_1484_11 used when no LMS is present.
+More on that below...

 ## Goals:
 * **Save** you time trying to support the SCORM Standard.
 Yes, its Initialize, Get Value, Set Value, Commit, and Terminate on the surface, but it goes way beyond that.
 * **Educate** - I'm learning, you're learning, we are all learning